-Using the Assessor's database, we can look at the number of ownership housing units in Stratford valued below the computed sale prices to evaluate the availability of units (although the number of bedrooms associated with the different units was not immediately available).
+Using the Assessor's database, we can look at the number of ownership housing units in Stratford valued below the computed sale prices to evaluate the availability of units at these purchase prices.

 It must be remembered that:

 - These units are not necessarily available for purchase, just that they are valued at that amount or below. - There are also rental units in Stratford which available at different price levels so the actual number of units is greater than indicated below.